PSPDFKit/Xamarin-Android/README.md

 ## How to Run the Example Projects

-1. Complete **Step 1** to download additional resources needed for the examples.
+1. Run `./build.sh` (on macOS) or `./build.ps1` (on Windows, PowerShell) command from the Xamarin-Android root directory to download additional resources.
 2. Open the `PSPDFKit.Android.sln` solution in Visual Studio.
 3. Select the example project and device you want to run it on (alternatively you can also right-click on the project and select "Build `Project Name`").
 <img width="60%" src="Images/Project-setup.png"/>